 Creating a Footprint

-Log in to your ISN, navigate to Inspections -- View Inspections to view the inspection grid.
+Log in to your ISN as the inspector for which the footprint needs to be created, navigate to Inspections -- Scheduled Inspections to view the inspection grid.

-Click the blue icon with the i for the inspection you need to create a footprint for.
+Click the blue icon with the i adjacent to the inspection for which you need to create a footprint.

 Navigate to the Actions drop down button and then click Create Footprint

 Alternatively you can go to Inspections -- My Footprints and click the green + symbol to create a new footprint.

 Footprints are automatically created for every order; however, If an order is scheduled at a date and time in the past, then the footprint will not generate.
 Furthermore, a footprint will also get used and removed if and when it has been pulled into a report writer app.